gohugoio/hugo/docs/content/en/variables/page.md

 .LinkTitle
 : access when creating links to the content.
 If set, Hugo will use the `linktitle` from the front matter before `title`.

+.Markup
+: the markup content format.
+See [Content Formats](/content-management/formats/).

 .Next
 : Points up to the next [regular page](/variables/site/#site-pages) (sorted by Hugo's [default sort](/templates/lists#default-weight-date-linktitle-filepath)).
 Example: `{{with .Next}}{{.Permalink}}{{end}}`.
 Calling `.Next` from the first page returns `nil`.